-The ONE Christmas Cookie You Need To Make This Year If You're Looking For Something Super Easy
+The ONE Christmas Cookie You Have To Make

 There are about five million Christmas cookie recipes out there.
 Trust me, I’ve found them all, and have made about half of them.
 I’m known as the baker of the family, and every year when Christmas rolls around, it’s all about the cookies.
 I make dozens of them for gifts and send care packages full of them to family members I won’t see at the Christmas dinner table this year.
 It can be a bit overwhelming to know which cookie to make, so this year I’m sharing the one Christmas cookie you need to try out.
 It's seriously so simple.